 How Big is a Quarter-Acre?

 Have you ever wanted to know how much space your property takes up?
 Usually, the answer is yes, but sometimes the question is more complicated than that.
-In some cases, the issue isn’t what size the property is but whether or not a specific thing will fit on it.
+In some cases, the issue isn’t the property size but whether or not a specific thing will fit on it.
 For instance, if you’re trying to decide whether or not you can build a pool in your yard, you need to know both the size of your yard and the size of the pool.

-The quarter-acre is the standard size for an American residential lot used for detached single-family homes.
+The quarter-acre is the standard size for an American residential lot for detached single-family homes.
 Many people find the term “quarter acre” confusing because it seems like a small amount of land.

 How Big is a Quarter-Acre?